twknab/mean_hike/readme.md

 + 7/20/17 - Cleaned up modal controllers.
 + 7/19/17 - Added 'Never show this message again' setting to Dashboard Welcome Message.

-## Future Feature Ideas / Improvements:
+## Wish List:

-	+ Add a feature where the error message returned from the server (ie, `user`, or `password` in the error object) is passed through some conditional statement where then, that field becomes selected using a bootstrap field selection.
-This would be useful for the user so they're able to instantly see the field that flagged the error.
-Would be a nice cleaner way to show off error objects.
-Basically this allows fields that need to be fixed to be highlighted. (medium-priority)
+	+ Add a feature where validation errors display as bootstrap error form stylings in real-time. (medium-priority)

 	+ Add a badge next to "Upcoming Hikes" which shows hike status (`pending` and `completed`) (low-priority)